-After you are arrested on a DWI charge, there are a couple of things that will happen next.
-One, before you go to the jail, you are asked whether or not you want to take a breath test, or if you are going to take a blood test.
+You need to be aware that your DWI arrest triggers important deadlines.
+One of these deadlines is that fourteen days after your arrest your license will be suspended (in 40 days) if you do not request an ALR hearing.
+There are a couple of things that will happen next.
+Before you go to jail, you are asked whether or not you want to take a breath test or a blood test.
 If you say no to the breath test in San Antonio and in surrounding counties, they are going to get a warrant for a blood draw.
-If you say no to a breath test you are forcing the police to take the following steps:
+If you say no to a breath test you are forcing the police to take the following steps.:

 1) Draw up an affidavit describing why they think you are intoxicated